sushnag22/Dog-House/README.md

 ### About the project

 Dog House is a simple web application to implement the CRUD (create, read, update, and delete) operations.
 Built with Java, Spring Boot, Vaadin Flow, Spring Data JPA, PostgreSQL and Heroku.

+### Live link

+See the deployed website: https://dog-house-app.herokuapp.com/